whusterj/whusterj.github.io/_posts/2018-01-03-vuejs-currency-filter.md

 tags: javascript programming vuejs
 ---

-Displaying formatted currency amounts is a common requirement of web apps.
-Unlike AngularJS, though, VueJS does not provide any filters out of the box.
-So here's what you can do if you need to add a currency filter to your Vue project.
+Displaying formatted currency amounts is a common requirement of web apps, but VueJS does not provide any filters out of the box.
+So here’s what you can do if you need to add a currency filter to your Vue project.

+First, you'll need to know about VueJS filters and how they work.
+Read more here: https://vuejs.org/v2/guide/filters.html

 ## Using the currency-formatter NPM Package

-If you are using webpack or a similar build tool and have access to node.js packages, then simply install the currency-formatter package from npm.
-By the way, I highly recommend using the [VueJS Webpack Template](https://github.com/vuejs-templates/webpack) for your projects.
+If you are using webpack or a similar build tool and have access to node.js packages, then you can install the currency-formatter package from npm.
+By the way, I highly recommend using the [Vue CLI](https://cli.vuejs.org/) for your projects.

 ```bash
 npm install currency-formatter --save
 ```

-Once you have chosen your preferred method of currency formatting, create the VueJS filter in your app code like so:
+Then you can create a VueJS filter in your app code like so:

 ```javascript
 import Vue from 'vue'